-How to Report an Auto Accident in Houston, Texas
+How to Report an Auto Accident in Texas

 Some car accidents are only minor fender benders.
 They cause no injuries and only minor – if any – vehicle damage.
 When those crashes occur, you may have no duty to report the crash to the police, your insurance company or the Texas Department of Transportation.

 However, if a crash has more serious consequences, you will have a duty to report.
 In this article, we will discuss those circumstances as well as what you can do to report your accident in Houston.
-If you have any questions about reporting your crash and about the steps you can take to seek full and fair compensation, contact us today at Michael P. Fleming & Associates, P.C.
+If you have any questions about reporting your crash and about the steps you can take to seek full and fair compensation, contact us today at Fleming Law.
 We can bring decades of experience to your case and a commitment to pursuing maximum compensation for you.

 If a crash results in serious injuries or fatalities, you should call 911 to get the immediate help you need.
 Even if no one is in danger of immediate physical harm, you should call the police in order to get help with moving vehicles and securing the scene for an investigation.
 In some cases, an officer may need to arrive in order to prevent a fight from breaking out between the two parties involved in the crash.

-After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, point to which driver was at fault for the crash.
+After a police officer arrives at the scene, the officer will collect information and, ultimately, file a police report that identifies the factors which contributed to the accident and, in turn, the point to which driver was at fault for the crash.
 The police report can play an important role as you move forward with a car accident claim.
 Contact our Houston car accident attorney today.

-Reporting an Accident to the Texas Department of Transportation
+How do I Report an Accident to the Texas Department of Transportation?

 In addition to reporting the accident to police, you may also have to report the accident to the Texas Department of Transportation (TxDOT).
 You must file this report if the crash resulted in injury, death or property damage exceeding $1,000.
 You will have to file this report only if the police did not visit the scene of the crash and file their own report.
 You have until 10 days after a crash to file this report with TxDOT.